Last updated on September 28th, 2021 at 01:33 pm

 Read about what a parent of preemies goes through that a parent of a full-term baby will never understand.
 It’s doubly so with twin preemies.

-According to the March of Dimes, about 60 percent of twins and more than 90 percent of triplets are born premature.
-So it goes without saying, MANY in our group have understand what it's like to have a premature baby, or two, or three.
-Many MoMs shared what it's like to be a parent of preemies.
+According to the March of Dimes, about 60 percent of twins and more than 90 percent of triplets are born prematurely.
+So it goes without saying, MANY in our group have understood what it’s like to have a premature baby, or two, or three.
+Many MoMs shared what it’s like to be a parent of preemies.
 This is what they had to say:

 You know you are a parent of preemies when…

 “All the newborn sizes are too BIG” – Michelle R.

 “People ask how old your twins are, and you give them two ages.” – Teresa D.